agarrharr/guidelines/programming/languages/csharp/README.md

 ## IDEs

-- [Visual Studio IDE](https://www.visualstudio.com/vs/) if you are in Windows
+- [Visual Studio IDE](https://www.visualstudio.com/vs/) if you are in Windows or Mac
 - [MonoDevelop](https://www.monodevelop.com/) for other platforms

 ## Coding Style